 5. Let Water Drip From Your Faucet

-On a particularly cold day or night, it’s a good idea to let water trickle from faucets.
+On a particularly cold day or night, it’s a good idea to let the water trickle from faucets.
 This will help alleviate pressure in the pipes.

 When Preventing Frozen Pipes Fails